catamphetamine/farce/README.md

 } from 'navigation-stack'

 // Parses a location URL to a location object.
-// If there're no query parameters, `query` property will not be added. parseLocationUrl('/abc?d=e') === {
+// If there're no query parameters, `query` property will be an empty object. parseLocationUrl('/abc?d=e') === {
   pathname: '/abc',
   search: '?d=e',